jeffreydbyrd/akka-ecs/README.md

 The Eclipse Scala IDE was giving me problems with refactoring packages, so here's a quick guide to IntelliJ.

 - [Download IntelliJ IDEA](http://www.jetbrains.com/idea/)
-- Generate this project's IntelliJ files: `$ ./activator idea`
+- Generate this project's IntelliJ files: `$ ./activator gen-idea`
 - Open IntelliJ and open the doppelengine project
 - Install the Scala plugin:
     - Preferences > Plugins > Install JetBrains plugin...